SJSU-CADRE-CLASSES/SJSU_ART_107_F17/Assignments/ReadingTwo/YiLiuReading2.md

-What's the term of the AI technology?
+An Ai and a pet is somehow related today.
+They are both a A dog's intelligence level is predictable, there always is an upper limit there.
+But what about an Ai system?
+What's the terminal station of the AI technology?
 Make them know humman beings just like a humman?
-Make them as smart as a human?
+Make them as intelligent as a human?
+Or even make them more intelligent than human?
+So they can server well for human being?
+We expect the AI to be smarter and smarter so that they can know human beings from every aspect like feelings, needs, or humanities... including greedy, selfish?
+What if Ai really understand all those?
+Standing at an equal intelligent level as or a superior level as human, will they really behavior like human?
+Especially after they gain self-awareness once they become intelligent enough?
+Will they ask for equal rights as human?
+I lobemeans they will be like humans.